Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Component
      - A uniquely identifiable constituent part of a content item composed of more than one file (digital object).
+Report providers may choose to offer component usage reporting, but are not obliged to do so.
      -

    * - Consortium